Supply chain optimization: Claimed advantages

 Firstly, the techniques being applied to supply-chain optimization are claimed to be academically credible.
 Most of the specialist companies that have been created as a result of research projects are in academic institutions or consulting firms: and they point to research articles, white papers, academic advisors and industry reviews to support their credibility.

 Secondly, the techniques are claimed to be commercially effective.
 The companies publish case studies that show how clients have achieved significant and measurable benefits in terms of reduced inventory and lower logistics cost levels, while typically maintaining or improving customer service through better predictability and improved availability.
 Kokoris notes that a supply chain optimization initiative can represent "an untapped opportunity to realize increased short and long-term cash flows and cost savings".
 However, there is limited published data outside of these case studies, and a reluctance for some practitioners to publish details of their successes (which may be commercially sensitive), therefore hard evidence is difficult to come by.
 Last, not least, independent advisors or benchmarks show the stickiness and benefits achieved in specific sub-sectors.

-The different routines in supply-chain optimization have reached mature status and allow companies to gain competitive advantage by increased effectiveness and measurable savings.
+The different routines in supply-chain optimization have reached mature status and allow companies to gain competitive advantage by increased effectiveness and measurable savings, not only but supply chain optimization can bring in a better quality of clothes, possibly better collaboration, and increase profits.